covid-at-home/covid-at-home/level2.md

 #### Printable illness diary

-We made a **printable [illness diary](/images/covid-diary.pdf)** that you can use to write down all the information you collect when you take temperature, breathing rate, etc. If you like, you can print one of these forms for each day and keep them with the patient in case things get worse and you need to go to hospital.
+We made a **[printable illness diary](/diary)** that you can use to write down all the information you collect when you take temperature, breathing rate, etc. Please check out the form and our webpage about it via the link above.

-If you make your own illness diary instead, keep in mind it's better to keep it physical rather than electronic.
-This protects your medical data better from a privacy perspective.
-It also makes it easier to take the diary in to a doctor's office or hospital.
-To start the illness diary if you want to make your own instead of printing the form, you might take a sheet of blank computer paper or legal pad and turn it lengthwise (i.e., landscape-orient it).
-Write the fields you want to track on the left in the first column header.
-Write the first day's date at the top in the first row header.
-Then just fill it out as you go.

-Columns should include:
-- daily weight
-- temperature and time
-- fever medication: drug, dose, time(s)
-- other medications: same
-- pain: where, when, how bad it is from 0 (no pain) to 10 (worst pain imaginable)
-- coughing: does it hurt, is it productive, frequent or occasional, does it interfere with sleep?
-- breathing: is it labored when you're doing nothing, or when you exert yourself?
-If shortness of breath bothers you, maybe start noting respiration rate in breaths per minute.

 ### Get healthy again